sptowey/SENG5709-NoSQL-NFIRS/process/spark-install.md

 Adapted from Medium's Intalling Scala and Spark article (https://medium.com/@josemarcialportilla/installing-scala-and-spark-on-ubuntu-5665ee4b62b1)

+*All commands should be run from the user's home directory.

 1. Make sure Java is installed (see druid-install.md for more info)
 2. Update packages